/skills/fuz-stack/references/testing-patterns

 Async Rejection Testing

-For async functions that should reject, use assert_rejects from @fuzdev/fuz_util/testing.js.
-It places assert.fail outside the catch block to prevent accidentally catching assertion errors from the test itself:
+For async functions that should reject, use assert_rejects from @fuzdev/fuz_util/testing.ts.
+It places assert.fail outside the catch block so the test's own assertion errors aren't accidentally caught:

 jsdom Environment